Manifestos (2011-2013), exhibition and reading of the Migrant Manifesto.

-The artist will further grant the event with participating in roundtable encounters, and with a student encounter realized in collaboration with Universita' Iuav di Venezia.
+The artist further grants the event with participating in roundtable encounters, and with a student encounter realized in collaboration with Universita' IUAV di Venezia.

 Tania Bruguera, Manifestos.
 Detail of the exhibition view at the Venice International Performance Art Week (2014).
 Photograph by Samanta Cinquini.